Curriculum in Genetics and Molecular Biology

 Requirements for the Ph.D.
 Degree

-In addition to the dissertation requirements of The Graduate School (four full semesters of credit including at least six hours of doctoral dissertation; a written preliminary examination, an oral examination, and a dissertation), students in the Curriculum in Genetics and Molecular Biology must meet the following requirements: complete four didactic courses (two of which are required: GNET 621, GNET 631 OR GNET 632, and one or two additional courses which can be selected from a wide variety of options, one seminar course in which at least one-third of the final grade is based upon class participation, act as a teaching assistant for one semester; participate in a student seminar series as an attendee until the oral exam requirement is completed and then as a presenter in the later years; participate in the curriculum's retreat and attend the weekly seminar series sponsored by the curriculum and the Carolina Center for Genome Sciences.
+In addition to the dissertation requirements of The Graduate School (four full semesters of credit including at least six hours of doctoral dissertation; a written preliminary examination, an oral examination, and a dissertation), students in the Curriculum in Genetics and Molecular Biology must meet the following requirements: complete four didactic courses (GNET 621 plus either GNET 631 OR GNET 632 are required; the other two may come from any appropriate combination of full-semester courses or five-week modules, with three modules being equivalent to a full course; at least one module or course must have a quantitative, statistical, or computational focus); one seminar course in which at least one-third of the final grade is based upon class participation; act as a teaching assistant for one semester; participate in a student seminar series as an attendee until the end of the third year; present in the seminar series in the third and subsequent years; participate in the curriculum's annual retreat; attend the weekly seminar series sponsored by the curriculum and the Carolina Center for Genome Sciences; publish at least one peer-reviewed research article as first or co-first author.
 Students are required to rotate through at least three laboratories before choosing a thesis advisor.
 It is strongly recommended that students attend national meetings in order to better understand how their research fits with progress in their field.

 Stipends for predoctoral students are available from an NIH predoctoral training grant and from the University.
 Tuition, student fees, and graduate student health insurance are also covered by the training grant and the University.